antronerds/r2-tutorials/docs/Adapting_R2.md

    e.g. [Toplister analysis](Using_And_Creating_Genesets.html?highlight=hundreds#step-4-unsupervised-hierarchical-clusterin-with-a-geneset))
    .
-   Next to these two options, you can introduce your own gene sets of interest directly to R2 as well; Hover over the ' custom genesets' sub-item and select the button 'custoum geneset editor' (Figure 5).
+   Next to these two options, you can introduce your own gene sets of interest directly to R2 as well; Hover over the ' custom genesets' sub-item and select the button 'custom geneset editor' (Figure 5).

    ![](_static/images/AdaptingR2/AdaptingR2_customgenesets.png "Figure    5: Categories related menu-items; select Build Category to make    your own.")